aconley/pofd_coverage/README.md

 to obtain the correct statistical coverage for a P(D) analysis.
 Unfortunately, the correct expression is not known from theory.

-Additionally, a python library (analyze_coverage) is provided to process the results of pofd_coverage runs.
+Additionally, a python library (analyze_pofd_coverage) is provided to process the results of pofd_coverage runs, which should be accessed through the script analyze_coverage.py.

 ### Installation